 Hiring the Wrong Team

 Another mistake that most failed entrepreneurs make is that they get the hiring process wrong.
 You have to make sure that you don’t start the process too quickly.
 If you do, then you may find that this drains you a lot financially.
 So many companies fail simply because they hire people who are not right for the company.
 It may be that they hire a friend who does not have the proper skills for the role, or that they hire someone who doesn’t fit in with the team because of a personality mismatch.
 You also need to make sure that everything is documented if possible.
 The last thing that you want is for an employee to sue you because an agreement was only sealed with a handshake.
-Depending on the people who you hire, you may need to explore the idea of contractor insurance so you can protect yourself or others.

 Having Too Much Influence